 - Park the vehicle on a level surface, apply the parking brake securely and block the wheels to prevent the vehicle from moving.
 For manual transmission models, move the shift lever to N (Neutral).
-For automatic transmission models, move the shift selector lever to P (Park). - Be sure the ignition key is in the OFF or LOCK position when performing any parts replacement or repairs. - Your vehicle is equipped with an automatic engine cooling fan.
+For automatic transmission models, move the selector lever to P (Park). - Be sure the ignition key is in the OFF or LOCK position when performing any parts replacement or repairs. - Never leave the engine or automatic transmission related component harnesses disconnected while the ignition switch is in the ON position. - Never connect or disconnect the battery or any transistorized component while the ignition switch is in the ON position.

+- Your vehicle is equipped with an automatic engine cooling fan.
 It may come on at any time without warning, even if the ignition key is in the OFF position and the engine is not running.
-To avoid injury, always disconnect the negative battery cable before working near the fan.

-- If you must work with the engine running, keep your hands, clothing, hair and tools away from moving fans, belts and any other moving parts. - It is advisable to secure or remove any loose clothing and remove any jewelry, such as rings, watches, etc., before working on your vehicle. - Always wear eye protection whenever you work on your vehicle. - If you must run the engine in an enclosed space such as a garage, be sure there is proper ventilation for exhaust gases to escape. - Never get under the vehicle while it is supported only by a jack.
-If it is necessary to work under the vehicle, support it with safety stands. - Keep smoking materials, flame and sparks away from the fuel tank and battery.
+To avoid injury, always disconnect the negative battery cable before working near the fan. - If you must work with the engine running, keep your hands, clothing, hair and tools away from moving fans, belts and any other moving parts. - It is advisable to secure or remove any loose clothing and remove any jewelry, such as rings, watches, etc. before working on your vehicle. - Always wear eye protection whenever you work on your vehicle. - If you must run the engine in an enclosed space such as a garage, be sure there is proper ventilation for exhaust gases to escape. - Never get under the vehicle while it is supported only by a jack.
+If it is necessary to work under the vehicle, support it with safety stands.

-• On gasoline engine models with the multiport fuel injection (MFI) system, the fuel filter or fuel lines should be serviced by an authorized NISSAN dealer because the fuel lines are under high pressure even when the engine is off.
+- Keep smoking materials, flame and sparks away from the fuel tank and batterv. - On gasoline engine models with the multiport fuel injection (MFI) system, the fuel filter or fuel lines should be serviced by a NISSAN dealer because the fuel lines are under high pressure even when the engine is off.